-- 2. In the Dashboard interface, most asset management functions are accessible with a single click.
+- 2. In the Dash interface, most asset management functions are accessible with a single click.
 Let's say you want to find an asset that contains the word "product": - a.
 In the Search field in the top bar, enter product.

-FatWire Content Server 7 Hel r e Logout advanced dash insite firstsite Find All L· product 9 b.
-(Optional) If you want to limit your search to a specific asset type, select that asset type from the "Find All" drop-down list (Find Product in our example).
-If you want to search across all asset types, use the default, Find All.
+FatWire Content Server 7 User: firstsite Hel e Loqout advanced dash insite analytics Search Criteria product search

-C. Click Go .
-Content Server displays a l list of assets matching your search criteria.
+- b.
+(Optional) If you want to limit your search to a specific asset type, select that asset type from the "Search Criteria" drop-down list (Find Product in our example).
+If you want to search across all asset types, do not select anything from the list. - c.
+Click Search.
+Content Server displays a list of assets matching your search criteria.